-&lt;sup>41 G/SPS/W/278, dated 26 May 2014.
+&lt;sup>42 G/SPS/W/278, dated 26 May 2014.

-• Recommendations to the Secretariat to take into account when revising and modernizing the SPS Information Management System and (SPS IMS) and Notification Submission System (SPS NSS).
+- Specific proposals for modifications in the Recommended Procedures for implementing the Transparency Obligations of the SPS Agreement (Article 7), taking into account Members' difficulties in implementing them; and - Recommendations to the Secretariat to take into account when revising and modernizing the SPS Information Management System and (SPS IMS) and Notification Submission System (SPS NSS).